-Currently, we are receiving a competitive research grant from the U.S. Department of Agriculture's National Institute of Food and Agriculture to study the fate and transport of steroid hormones and veterinary antibiotics derived from dairy and beef farms.
-The goal of this project aims to identify and quantify the fate and transport of several commonly-occurring steroid hormones, veterinary antibiotics, and their metabolites in the environment, minimize their contamination in water supply, and enhance protection of the natural resources and environment.
-This research will involve a combination of laboratory, field, and numerical modeling experiments using representative steroid hormones and veterinary antibiotics as well as dairy and beef wastes.
+One recent project, funded by the U.S. Department of Agriculture's National Institute of Food and Agriculture, studied the fate and transport of steroid hormones and veterinary antibiotics derived from dairy and beef farms.
+That project was able to identify and quantify the fate and transport of several commonly-occurring steroid hormones, veterinary antibiotics, and their metabolites in the environment and examined ways to minimize their contamination in water supply.
+The research involved a combination of laboratory, field, and numerical modeling experiments using representative steroid hormones and veterinary antibiotics as well as dairy and beef wastes.

 U of I News Bureau story on this research work can be found at http://news.illinois.edu/news/12/0605estrogen_WeiZheng.html

 Noticias de la Ciencia y la Tecnologia (NCYT) news article about Wei Zheng's paper on aeration lagoon systems in rural United States (publication language: Spanish).

 For more information on ISTC's PPCP research, please contact Wei Zheng.